cryptomail/pathgen/README.md

 3. JSON editor for input/output
 4. resize
 5. put in object model (see 2) [ 03/09/2014 now have better encapsulated js objects]

+###Progress:
+1. 03/09/2014 I made rubber banding better on the balls.